 Source: Palestinian Central Bureau of Statistics, 2011.
 Press Release Main Findings of Violence Survey in Palestinian Society, 2011.
 Ramallah – Palestine.

-Table 5-8: Percentage of children 12-17 years exposed to a form of violence at least once by a parent during the 12 months that preceded July 2011 by region
+Table ( 5-8): Percentage of children 12-17 years exposed to a form of violence at least once by a parent during the 12 months that preceded July 2011 by region